Dealing with Expert Bias in Collective Decision-Making: Experimental setting

+With this measure of distance, we also impose a correlation between experts, elaborated in the following section.

-\subsection{Expert Configurations}
+\subsubsection{Expert Configurations}

-We consider three different configurations representative of different real-world scenarios.
-First, situations wherein experts are globally \emph{homogeneous} in their expertise, i.e., they are all approximately equally close or far from the truth (Figure \ref{fig:expert_configs}.a).
-This configuration can capture for example trained professionals whom one might expect to be relatively similar in terms of expertise.
-In contrast, \emph{heterogeneous} experts can vary significantly in their expertise (Figure \ref{fig:expert_configs}.b).
-Applications relying on crowdsourcing are prime examples of such heterogeneity.
-Finally, \emph{polarized} experts are especially representative of polarized collectives, wherein contradicting clusters of similar experts occur (Figure \ref{fig:expert_configs}.c).
-Such clusters can for example occur in policy-making, along the left-right axis \citep{poole1984polarization}.
+We consider configurations which mirror those analyzed in \autoref{sec:misspecification}.
+First, situations wherein experts are globally \emph{homogeneous} in their expertise, i.e., they are all approximately equally close or far from the truth.
+In contrast, \emph{heterogeneous} experts can vary significantly in their expertise.
+In addition to these two configurations, we also consider how correlation affects performance in the case of polarized collectives.

-Let us now briefly describe how experts under these different configurations are sampled for this paper.

-\textbf{Homogeneous experts} We consider experts to be homogeneous when all experts' prior bandits are approximately at the same distance $\Delta$ of the true bandit.
-In other words, given a true bandit with value function $f$, the $n$-th expert's prior bandit with value function $f^n$ is at a distance $\hat{d}(f,f^n)\approx \Delta$.
-This configuration is illustrated in Figure \ref{fig:expert_configs}.a, wherein, for a given distance $\Delta$, all experts are close together and within a small distance of $\Delta$.